 Mounted now have a twitter feed.
 Please tweet us and share pictures @SYPOperations and use #SYPMounted.
 We look forward to hearing from you.
+You can also find us on Facebook on the SYP Operational Support page.

 South Yorkshire Police’s Mounted officers provide support across South Yorkshire.
 The role is varied but includes: